FILM: Following Instructions in Language with Modular Methods: Introduction

 Embodied instruction following (EIF) presents a more complex and human-like setting than VLN or Object Goal Navigation \citep{gupta2017cognitive, chaplot2020object, du2021vtnet}; beyond just navigation, agents are required to execute sequences of sub-tasks that entail both navigation and interaction actions from a language instruction (Fig.~\ref{fig:teaser}).
 The additional challenges posed by EIF are threefold - the agent has to understand compositional instructions of multiple types and subtasks, choose actions from a large action space and execute them for longer horizons, and localize objects in a fine-grained manner for interaction \citep{lwit}.

-Most existing methods~\citep{hitut, abp, lav} for EIF have relied on neural memory of various types (transformer embeddings, LSTM state) which are trained end-to-end with on expert trajectories, upon raw or pre-processed language/visual inputs.
-However, EIF remains a very challenging task for such end-to-end methods as they require the neural network to simultaneously learn state-tracking, building spatial memory, exploration, long-term planning, and low-level control.
+Most existing methods~\citep{hitut, abp, lav} for EIF have relied on neural memory of various types (transformer embeddings, LSTM state), trained end-to-end with expert trajectories upon raw or pre-processed language/visual inputs.
+However, EIF remains a very challenging task for end-to-end methods as they require the neural net to simultaneously learn state-tracking, building spatial memory, exploration, long-term planning, and low-level control.

 In this work, we propose \textbf{FILM} \emoji{} (Following Instructions in Language with Modular methods).
 FILM consists of several modular components that each (1) processes language instructions into structured forms (\textit{Language Processing}), (2) converts egocentric visual input into a semantic metric map (\textit{Semantic Mapping}), (3) predicts a search goal location (\textit{Semantic Search Policy}), and (4) outputs subsequent navigation/ interaction actions (\textit{Deterministic Policy}).
 FILM overcomes some of the shortcomings of previous methods by leveraging a modular design with structured spatial components.
 Unlike many of the existing methods for EIF, FILM does \textit{\textbf{not}} require any input that provides sequential guidance, namely expert trajectories or low-level language instructions.
 While \citet{blukis2021persistent} recently introduced a method that uses a structured spatial memory, it comes with some limitations from the lack of explicit semantic search and the reliance on expert trajectories.